Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: New Scenarios: Application of NOMA to Heterogeneous Scenarios

 \subsection{NOMA in E-Health Systems}

 Due to its benefits of supporting enhanced spectrum efficiency and massive connectivity, NOMA has attracted increased attention for emerging remote e-Health services in recent years.
 Besides the power-domain NOMA, the QoS-based NOMA scheme can also be applied in communication-aware E-health systems.
 The QoS-based SIC scheme can be applied to first detect the inquired user's (delay-sensitive) signal and then decode the monitored user's (delay-tolerant) information.
 Thus, the precious communication resources can be efficiently utilized.
-Since the number of smart devices (e.g., smart watches) in communication-aware E-health systems have been growing exponentially, NOMA is helpful for massive connectivity and for circumventing the limitation of computing resource via data offloading between edge devices and edge servers.
+Since the number of smart devices (e.g., smart watches) in communication-aware E-health systems have been growing exponentially, hybrid-SIC enabled NOMA is helpful for providing massive connectivity with strict QoS requirements in E-health systems and providing additional access channels for offloading heavy computation tasks to edge devices or edge servers.